grst/geos/doc/users.md

 geos --host 0.0.0.0 --display-host <server_ip>
 ```

-You will have to substitute the following variables with a value that is relevant to your setup :
+You will have to substitute the following variables with values that are relevant to your setup :

 | Variable                          |Meaning                                         |Example|
 |-----------------------------------|------------------------------------------------|----|